Advice on Minibus Insurance

 You can also often purchase discounted breakdown insurance with your motor policy.
 This will normally represent a considerable saving over purchasing breakdown insurance directly from one of the motoring organisations.

 This is just an introduction to minibus insurance and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
-You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure branch.
+You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure office.